Vishnu213/Vishnu213.github.io/_projects/SESI.md

 ## System Identification:

 Models that we use in our application sometimes are assumed to be available to us, but in reality, every dynamic model parameter, if not for the simple cases, has to be estimated via empirical methods.
 For example, the exact inertia of the satellite or helicopter has to be estimated empirically.
 Given the importance of finding the parameters of the dynamic model, in this project a well known method called output error method is applied.
-The dynamic model considered was the lateral dynamic model (greybox model) of the drone that is inherently unstable, due to this reason, frequency based output error method is utilized.
-I know, I right-away using the term “output error method” as if everyone in this world knows about it.
+The dynamic model considered was the lateral dynamic model (greybox model) of the drone that is inherently unstable, due to this reason, frequency based output error method (OE method) is utilized.
+I know, I right-away started using the term “output error method”  as if everyone in this world knows about it.
 Actually, it simply fits a model that minimizes the error between the actual output and model’s output.
 In matlab, you can use the “greyest“ function to use the OE method for grey box models.

 After estimating the model using the greyest function, we validated the model with experiment data.
 With Monte Carlo simulation, we were able to see that within the fixed variance of the estimated parameters, we were able to observe that the system was stable.